sami-badawi/shapelogic-scala/README.md

 * [ImageJ](https://imagej.nih.gov/ij/features.html)
 * [JavaFX](http://docs.oracle.com/javafx/2/get_started/jfxpub-get_started.htm)

-Shapelogic should work well withe these.
+ShapeLogic should work well withe these.
 Import and export should be as simple as possible.
 Ideally you should be able to use several image processing libraries together, they have different strengths.

-## Shapelogic History ##
+## ShapeLogic History ##

-[Shapelogic Java](http://shapelogic.org) was started in 2007 as a Java image processing library.
+[ShapeLogic Java](http://shapelogic.org) was started in 2007 as a Java image processing library.
 The primary purpose was add functional programming techniques to Java.
-Functional programming ideas have made it into Java 8 and Scala, so much of this work is obsolete and Shapelogic Java is now bit rotted.
+Functional programming ideas have made it into Java 8 and Scala, so much of this work is obsolete and ShapeLogic Java is now bit rotted.

-Shapelogic Scala was started in 2016.
+ShapeLogic Scala was started in 2016.

 ## Image IO and Dependencies ##

-The goal is to keep library dependencies for Shapelogic low.
+The goal is to keep library dependencies for ShapeLogic low.
 Currently the images loaders are using javax.imageio and JavaFX.
 They are only part of Oracle JDK not on OpenJDK.

 * Stardard Git and SBT Scala project